All Of Pete Davidson's Girlfriends In Chronological Order

 – Who did Pete Davidson date for the longest time?

-Pete Davidson’s longest publicly known relationship was with Cazzie David, dating from 2016 to 2018.
+Pete Davidson’s longest publicly known relationship was with Cazzie David.
+He dated her dating from 2016 to 2018.

 – How long did Pete Davidson and Kim Kardashian date?